Gotxiko/gohtmx-fw/Readme.md

 ### dist

 dist holds the compiled files.
-The .scss and .js files are compiled into the dist folder.
-It also holds the optimized images.
+The .css and .js files are bundled into the dist folder.
+It also holds the images.

 ### src

 src holds the source files.
-The .scss, .js and images are located here.
-The .scss files are the styles and the .js files are the scripts.
-Images are located in the img folder.
+The .css, .js and images are located here.

 ### locales

 locales holds the translations.
 Each language has its own folder, and inside it, a .json file with all the contents.
 The .json file holds a key per page/partial.
 Use the names of the html files for the keys, not the route/slug/name used to access it.

 For new pages, add to locales/slugToFileMap.json the routes we want to be accessible to the user.
-Key is the slug/route, its value the filename of the HTML to load.
+Key is the slug/route, its value is the filename of the HTML to load.

 ### server

 Holds all the files that pertain to the SSR of the site.
-All in Go, using mux for routing.
+Developed in Go Lang, using mux for routing.

 ## Getting Started